 There has been much of discussion on how to commute from downtown Tokyo to Hitachi Seaside Park.
 The usual route is train via JR Joban Line from Ueno to Katsuta Station in Ibaraki where one can transfer to local bus that goes to Hitachi Seaside Park’s entrance.
 While the said mode of transport is true and provides greater flexibility on schedule, truth is, it is not the cheapest and the fastest way of commuting from Tokyo to Hitachi Seaside Park and vice versa.
 The direct bus is!

-Hitachi Seaside Park is situated in the city of Hitachinaka in Ibaraki Prefecture.
+Hitachi Seaside Park is situated in the city of Hitachinaka in Ibaraki Prefecture of Japan.
 Covering an area of about 200 hectares, it features blooming flowers all year round such as Tulips and Narcissus in spring, Nemophila in summer, Zinnia in summer and Cosmos in autumn.
 But aside from the flower gardens, the park also includes cycling trails and track, mini-golf course and an amusement park.

 Here’s a documentation on how to go to Hitachi Seaside Park from Tokyo for those planning to spend a day there.